ankitsrivastava07/building-robust-software/README.md

-By using this concept we can create software robust, expandability/scalability system.
+By using this concept we can create software robust, expandability/scalability .